Also known as:Arterial Blood Gases; ABGs

 Test Preparation Needed?

 Typically, none; however, if you are on oxygen therapy, the O2 may either be turned off for 20 to 30 minutes before the collection for a "Room Air" test.
-If this cannot be tolerated, or if your health practitioner wants to check your oxygen levels with the O2 on, the amount of oxygen being taken will be recorded.
+If this cannot be tolerated, or if your healthcare practitioner wants to check your oxygen levels with the O2 on, the amount of oxygen being delivered will be recorded.

 How is it used?